kakkoyun/checklocks-demo/README.md

 ## Annotated Linter Output

 The following shows the expected output when running `make lint`.
-The violations reported are intentional demonstrations of the analyzer catching incorrect patterns described above.
+The violations reported are intentional demonstrations of the analyzer catching incorrect patterns described above, including some false positives related to generics.
 The exit code is non-zero, as expected for a linter finding issues.

 ```text
 # github.com/kakkoyun/checklocks-demo/pkg/resource